MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 * Roll (double) - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
 Value range: -5 to 5.
 This value is ignored for Misty I.
 * Yaw (double) - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
 Value range: -5 to 5.
 This value is ignored for Misty I.
 * Velocity (double) - Number that represents speed at which Misty moves her head.
 Value range: 0 to 10.

 Returns:
 * Result (boolean) - Returns true if there are no errors related to this command.

-### MoveHeadToLocation - BETA
-Moves Misty's head to a specified up-down or left-right location.

-Arguments:
-* Location (string) - "left", "right", "down" or "up".
-* Velocity (double) - The speed at which to move the head.
-Value range: 0 to 10.

-Returns:
-* Result (boolean) - Returns true if there are no errors related to this command.